Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/lacp-enable-netplan/guide.en-gb.md

 > [!primary]
 > Please note that the **main public** interface is the one answering to DHCP requests.
 >
-> Additionnally, the MAC address of the **main private** interface is the one with the lowest value.
+> Additionally, the MAC address of the **main private** interface is the one with the lowest value.
 In the example image above, this is the address `a1:b2:c3:d4:e5:d6`.

 Now that you know which MAC addresses are associated to each type (public/private) of interface, you need to retrieve the interfaces names.